movidius/ncappzoo/networks/TinyYolo_v3/README.md

 The provided Makefile does the following

 The provided Makefile does the following
-1. Clones a repo that will help to conver the darknet weights to tensorflow. (https://github.com/mystic123/tensorflow-yolo-v3).
+1. Clones a [Tensorflow yolo repo](https://github.com/mystic123/tensorflow-yolo-v3) that will help to convert the darknet weights to tensorflow.
 2. Download the labels and weights from the [Tiny Yolo v3 site](https://pjreddie.com/darknet/yolo/).
 3. Converts the weights and generates a Tensorflow frozen pb file.
 4. Compiles the Tensorflow frozen pb file to an IR (intermediate representation) using the Model Optimizer.